datastaxdevs/workshop-battlestax/README_step04.md

 {id || "----"}
 ```

-We also need to change our button to create a new game and also make it disabled while a request is taking place
+We also need to change our button to create a new game and also make it disabled while a request is taking place.

 📘 **Code to copy**